Healthy Science/ Vitamins and Minerals: Combinations to Take Advantage Of

 Essential nutrients like vitamin D, iron, calcium, vitamin C, and magnesium are just that—essential for maintaining a number of life-sustaining functions, and thus essential for life.
 For this reason, it is imperative that we obtain sufficient amounts of these nutrients through the foods we eat and/or the supplements we consume.1

-Interestingly, because many vitamins and minerals interact at a chemical, biochemical, or physiological level certain nutrient pairings can actually yield greater benefits than when taken in isolation.2 In other words, the combination of certain nutrients can enhance each other’s absorption, and may even have synergistic effects.
+Interestingly, because many vitamins and minerals interact at a chemical, biochemical, or physiological level, certain nutrient pairings can actually yield greater benefits than when taken in isolation.2 In other words, combining certain nutrients can enhance each other’s absorption and may even have synergistic effects.
 Score!

 In this article, we review some of the most well-established and important nutrient combinations you can use to your body’s advantage.